AWS Organizations

 - Add the AWS Organization to Veeam Backup for AWS.
 You will be able to choose whether you want to protect resources across the entire organization or across a limited scopes of organizational units.

-- [Optional] Configure worker instance settings to deploy workers while processing EC2 and DB instance data.
+- [Optional] Configure worker instance settings to deploy workers while indexing EFS file systems and processing EC2 and DB instance data.

 - Create a backup policy and specify the AWS Organization as the data protection scope.
 You will be able to protect either the entire organization or a limited scope of organizational units.